-How to create a consistent brand tone of voice your customers love with 3 brilliant examples
+How to create a consistent brand tone of voice your customers love with SIX brilliant examples

 An integral part of branding is knowing how to create a true and consistent tone of voice (TOV).
 As the name suggests, it sets the tone for your business and can make all the difference when it comes to converting prospects into customers.

-However, getting this right in every form of communication and marketing across your entire business can be challenging when you have a diverse workforce, each with their own habits, thoughts and writing styles.
+However, getting this right in every form of communication and marketing across your entire business can be challenging when you have a diverse workforce, each with its own habits, thoughts and writing styles.